 Admission to the clinical is contingent upon completion and approval of health records.
-This information can be found on the program website by clicking on Academics, Degree Programs, Medical Assistant, Admissions Information, Health/TB Tetanus Form.
-Students must submit the form with all immunizations completed.
-Once returned, the College health nurse either approves the student's checklist or contacts the student and works with them until all items are completed.
+Students will work with the Program Counselor regarding the health requirements process.
+Once the health requirements are complete, the College health nurse either approves the student's checklist or contacts the student and works with them until all items are completed.